Tips For A Successful Speed Dating Experience

 If you are nervous about speed dating, you are not alone.
 The thought of meeting so many people in such a short amount of time would cause at least a little bit of anxiety for even the most experienced dater.
 But, if your nerves are part of a larger fear related to dating or relationships, consider speaking to an online therapist before signing up for a speed dating event.

 Another fun way to mentally prepare for a speed dating event is to look up speed dating success stories online.
 Countless people have found their life partner through these types of events, and reading about them will put you in a great state of mind to go into the event excited to meet your potential matches.
-This is a fun way to give yourself a little extra boost of excitement before walking into the event, and remind you of the positive things that could come out of attending.
+This is a fun way to give yourself a little extra boost of excitement before walking into the event and remind you of the positive things that could come out of attending.

 Speed dating can be nerve-wracking, especially when you consider that you may be meeting the person you spend the rest of your life with.
 But, regardless of the outcome, try to keep a positive attitude about speed dating and, most importantly, enjoy yourself!
 Even if you do not find a match, speed dating is a fun opportunity to be social and meet new people.
 You may end up forming friendships with people even if there is no spark.
 If no lasting relationships come out of the event, you still had the opportunity to meet new people, and hopefully, have some interesting conversations.

 Being stressed, reserved, or self-conscious will only hinder your speed dating efforts.
 The best way to go about speed dating is to be yourself, no matter how cliche that sounds simple.
-You want your potential partners to meet the real you, and that will not come out if you are too preoccupied with nerves.
+You want your potential partners to meet the real you, which will not come out if you are too preoccupied with nerves.

 At the very least, if you do not meet any matches, you can view speed dating as a learning experience.
 Meeting so many people in a short amount of time is an intense experience, and attending these events will make you a pro-conversation starter.
 Even if speed dating does not work out for you, the experience means you will be confident and prepared with great conversation starters when the right person does come around.